boynux/boynux.github.com/_posts/2015-05-20-build-docker-ship-docker.md

 By doing so, you'll hit two birds with one stone:

 1. Production-like environment for build and test
-2. You build agent do not need to have build tools except Docker!
+2. Your build agent/dev box do not need to have build tools except Docker!

 [1]: {{ site.url }}/rake-pipeline-automation/